Cernunnos: Attributes and associations

 The ram-horned (or ram-headed) serpent is a hybrid beast peculiar to the Celts.
 The creature, which is associated with Cernunnos early as Val Camonica, appears to have had a significance independent of Cernunnos.
 In Gaul, ram-horned serpents are depicted alone or accompanying Mars or Mercury.
 Ram-horned serpents also feature on two other plates of the Gundestrup cauldron (C and E).
 Cernunnos is also sometimes accompanied by serpents without the attributes of a ram, as on the Vendœuvres relief.
 The ram-horned serpent has been suggested to have a chthonic significance.

 Some scholars, such as Miranda Green, have connected Cernunnos with the Lord of the Animals motif through such depictions as the Gundestrup cauldron, where Cernunnos is placed centrally around a number of animals.
 The closest parallel to the Gundestrup scene is given on the Lyon cup, where Cernunnos is surrounded by a deer, a hound, and a (hornless) snake.

 On various depictions, Cernunnos is associated with other deities.
 The significance of these associations is unclear.
-On three depictions, Cernunnos is paired with Mercury and Apollo; on the Lyon cup, he is paired with Mercury alone.
-Cernunnos is also depicted twice with Abundantia, Roman god of prosperity, and twice with Hercules.
+On three depictions, Cernunnos appears with Mercury and Apollo; on the Lyon cup, he is paired with Mercury alone.
+Cernunnos is also depicted twice with Abundantia, Roman goddess of prosperity, and twice with Hercules.
 Three images of Cernunnos (among them, the Condat tricephal and Étang-sur-Arroux statuette) give Cernunnos three heads or faces.
 Bober argued that these images represent the syncretisation of Cernunnos with the (poorly understood) tricephalic god of Gaul.